1203mueed/waste_patrol_website/README.md

 - YOLO v8 by Ultralytics
 - OpenStreetMap for mapping data
 - Material-UI for React components
-- MongoDB for database services
+- PostgreSQL for database services
 - All contributors and testers

 ---